bucephal/Haskell-From-Basics-to-Parallelism/_posts/2023-04-30-BASIC-INTRODUCTION-TO-HASKELL-1-FUNCTIONS.md

 >>>
 ```

-Variables are immutable in Python in the sense that you can't modify the area of memory where their values are set, not in the sense that you can't change its definition.
+Variables are immutable in Python in the sense that you can't modify the area of memory where their values are stored, not in the sense that you can't change its definition.
+Maybe if you forbid the keyword ```global```, it would improve things a bit to make Python a __pure__ FP.
+But then, lists, dictionnaries, sets, objects and even classes are still mutable.
+And there is no clear separation between I/O and the rest.